Skip to content

 The tests are using pytest but you can change to whatever you want.

-• serve.py - This file is simply a wrapper that is called by the make run and starts the local development.
+• serve.py - This file is simply a wrapper that is called by the task run and starts the local development.
 This should not be used in production.

 • main.py - The main file that builds the application path and adds it to the $PYTHONPATH.
 This file can also be used to add extra configurations as needed.